openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 * [GitHub](https://github.com/openvinotoolkit/openvino_tensorflow)

 ### DL Streamer
-A streaming media analytics framework, based on GStreamer* multimedia framework, for creating complex media analytics pipelines.
+A streaming media analytics framework, based on the GStreamer multimedia framework, for creating complex media analytics pipelines.

 More resources:
 * [documentation on GitHub](https://openvinotoolkit.github.io/dlstreamer_gst/)
 * [installation Guide on GitHub](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/Install-Guide)

 ### DL Workbench
-An alternative, web-based version of OpenVINO designed to make production of pre-trained deep learning models significantly easier.
-Its feature set differs slightly from that of its older, command-line interface brother.
-The easiest way to see how it works is to use [Intel® DevCloud for the Edge](https://software.intel.com/content/www/us/en/develop/tools/devcloud.html).
+A web-based tool for deploying deep learning models.
+Built on the core of OpenVINO and equipped with a graphics user interface, DL Workbench is a great way to explore the possibilities of the OpenVINO workflow, import, analyse, optimize, and build your pre-trained models.
+You can do all that by visiting [Intel® DevCloud for the Edge](https://software.intel.com/content/www/us/en/develop/tools/devcloud.html) and launching DL Workbench on-line.

 More resources:
 * [documentation](dl_workbench_overview.md)